Investors pour $28 billion in money-market funds as S&P 500 hit record high: Lipper

 “Domestic equity mutual funds were responsible for the lion’s share of the net outflows at negative $2.6 billion,” he said.
 “This is the continuation of a long-term trend as the group has had 22 straight weeks of net outflows for a total of -$87.1 billion.”

+U.S.-based leveraged loan funds posted cash withdrawals of $332 million, extending their weekly outflow streak since November 2018.

+“Loan funds have floating rates.
+So, a rising interest-rate environment is good for them, therefore the Fed’s actions have hurt this classification while helping the fixed-rate investment grade classifications,” Keon said.

-Reporting by Jennifer Ablan; Editing by Susan Thomas
+Reporting by Jennifer Ablan; Editing by Susan Thomas and Bill Berkrot